-Is it too late to save the building?
+It is now too late to save the building?
+Update March 2021:

-NO, IT IS NOT TOO LATE.
-The building is stable per two structural engineers and an architect.
-The citizens have raised the money needed for the immediate exterior repairs, and all that is needed now is to PAUSE THE RAZE ORDER!
-More and more aldermen are seeing the possibilities!
-Remember: once razed, this history is gone forever.
+NOW, IT IS NOT TOO LATE.
+The building was stable per two structural engineers and an architect.
+The citizens raised the money needed for the immediate exterior repairs, and all that was needed was to PAUSE THE RAZE ORDER!
+More and more aldermen saw the possibilities!
+Remember: now razed, this history is gone forever.

-Why does the city want to raze it?
+Why did the city want to raze it?

-We really don’t know.
-Some repairs are immediately needed to securely protect the building from the weather, but nothing bad enough to raze!
-The City thinks it needs to be razed, but THEY DO HAVE ANOTHER AND BETTER OPTION: citizens who want to save and restore it!
-Ask the City to give the citizens time to protect the building, raise the money to bring it back to a positive community asset.
+We really don’t know why.
+Some repairs were immediately needed to securely protect the building from the weather, but nothing bad enough to raze!
+The City thinks it needed to be razed, but THEY DID HAVE ANOTHER AND BETTER OPTION: citizens who wanted to save and restore it!
+WHY didn’t the city give the citizens time to protect the building, raise the money to bring it back to a positive community asset?
+Why?

 How does the 501(c)3 acquire ownership of the Capitol Theater building?
-This scenario could happen
+This scenario could have happened:

 - If the County would foreclose on the property, transfer it to the city, the city is then able (if willing) to give it to a non-profit 501(c)3 organization (without passing on the back taxes.)
 (We would pay for a rider on the city’s insurance policy to cover the liability of the building during this process) And better yet, we cold do the repairs to make the building envelope safe, even before the city would be involved!

 - This process has occurred in other circumstances, such as for some Habitat for Humanity properties.
 At the Oct.
 28, 2020, public city meeting of the Planning Heritage & Design Commission; the Racine Mayor described this process as something the city has done before.